2014 Competition Guide

 Buying Steel Economically

 Each year the rules are modified by the rules committee.
 Frequently we encounter teams which have not pick up on nuances of changes found in the current year's rules and acquire significant penalties.
-Section 5 of the 2013 rules gives a list of major rule changes.
-Careful attention should be paid to these changes.
+Careful attention should be paid to this year's rules.